tico321/CleanTemplate/CleanTemplate/README.md

         your tests slower but sometimes is inevitable. https://stackoverflow.com/a/61122438/8765790
     - This project uses FakeItEasy to create test doubles https://github.com/FakeItEasy/FakeItEasy
 - Default API conventions https://docs.microsoft.com/en-us/aspnet/core/web-api/advanced/conventions?view=aspnetcore-3.1
+- Helpful libraries that are used in the project:
+    - Mediatr
+    - Automapper
+    - FakeItEasy
+    - Entity Framework Core

 ## Requirements
 - Install docker and docker-compose